eClarity/mycroft-homeassistant/README.md

 didn't quite get what you said.

 ## TODO

- * Implement SSL certificate verification - complete/PR Pending
+ * Return sensor status - In progress see sensor_intent branch.
  * New intent for scene activation, e.g. "Mycroft, activate scene..."
  * New intent for opening/closing cover entities
  * New intent for locking/unlocking lock entities (with added security?)